An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 \subsection{Our problem}

-Our main problem is to reveal some richer structure of geodesics on $S$ by describing the wavefront propagation in real time and accurately, where we deal with not only a single geodesic from a source point $p$ but also all geodesics at once.
-At the final moment, we obtain the entire cut-locus $C(S, p)$ and the source unfolding, unless the bifurcation event does not occur in the whole process; otherwise, our algorithm stops at that event.
+Our main problem is to reveal some richer structure of geodesics on $S$ by describing the wavefront propagation interactively and accurately, where we deal with not only a single geodesic from a source point $p$ but also all geodesics from $p$ at once.
+At the final moment, we obtain the entire cut-locus $C(S, p)$ and the source unfolding, provided that the bifurcation event does not occur in the whole process; otherwise, our algorithm stops at some moment after that bifurcation event.

-Our algorithm runs in the following time and space complexity: \begin{itemize} \item Input: a convex polyhedron $S$ and a point $p \in S$. \item Output: the cut locus $C(S, p)$. \item Complexity: $O(n^2 \log n)$ time, $O(n)$ space. \end{itemize} Furthermore, as an option, our algorithm can also support shortest path query using extra space complexity \cite{Tateiri2}; \begin{itemize} \item Output: the cut locus $C(S, p)$ and a set of intervals for each directed edge, to be able to find shortest geodesic from $p$ to any given point $q$ on $S$. \item Complexity: $O(n^2 \log n)$ time, $O(n^2)$ space. \item Input of query: a point $q$ on $S$. \item Output of the query: the shortest path(s) from $p$ to $q$. \end{itemize}
+Our algorithm runs in the following time and space complexity: \begin{itemize} \item Input: a convex polyhedron $S$ and a point $p \in S$. \item Output: the cut locus $C(S, p)$. \item Complexity: $O(n^2 \log n)$ time, $O(n)$ space. \end{itemize} Furthermore, as an option, our algorithm can also support shortest path query using extra space complexity \cite{Tateiri2}; \begin{itemize} \item Input: a convex polyhedron $S$ and a point $p \in S$. \item Output: the cut locus $C(S, p)$ and a set of intervals for each face, to be able to find shortest geodesic from $p$ to any given point $q$ on $S$. \item Complexity: $O(n^2 \log n)$ time, $O(n^2)$ space. \item Input of query: a point $q$ on $S$. \item Output of query: the shortest path(s) from $p$ to $q$. \end{itemize}